githubmofo/githubmofo/README.md

 ## About

-Software engineering student and product-focused builder with hands-on experience across full-stack web applications, Android development, AI-assisted systems, and security-oriented software.
-The current body of work reflects a strong preference for building production-minded products that combine clean architecture, practical user flows, modern UI systems, and measurable real-world utility.
+Computer Engineering student with a strong focus on software engineering, full-stack development, Android application development, and AI/ML-driven product building.
+The profile is centered around creating practical, polished, and scalable applications that solve real problems while maintaining clean user experience and strong technical structure.

-The engineering profile spans frontend and backend development, mobile application delivery, machine learning experimentation, cybersecurity problem-solving, and developer tooling.
-Projects such as DevVault, Traveloop, FlowLedger, Vynix, ML Chatbot, ChocoDream, and a Network Intrusion Detection System show a consistent pattern of designing systems that are functional, scalable, and portfolio-grade.
+The work across web platforms, Android projects, machine learning applications, and product-oriented builds reflects an engineering mindset shaped by implementation, iteration, and continuous learning.
+From finance and travel products to phishing detection and conversational AI, the portfolio demonstrates versatility across both software engineering and intelligent systems.

-**Open to** software engineering internships, AI/ML engineering roles, full-stack development opportunities, cybersecurity-focused product work, open-source collaboration, and high-impact student engineering communities.
+**Open to** software engineering internships, AI/ML engineering opportunities, full-stack development roles, collaborative product building, and impactful real-world project work.

 ***